operator-framework/operator-registry/README.md

 For more detail on using `opm` to generate index images, take a look at the [documentation](docs/design/opm-tooling.md).

-# Using the catalog index with Operator Lifecycle Manager
+# Using the index with Operator Lifecycle Manager

 To add an index packaged with `operator-registry` to your cluster for use with [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) (OLM) create a `CatalogSource` referencing the image you created and pushed above: